Herstory

 Soundings merged with Child and Family Services, which then later combined with Huron Services for Youth.
 The result was HelpSource.
 Repeated mergers made it difficult for Soundings to maintain its identity and continue to offer low-cost, women-friendly counseling and problem-solving.

-Kimberli Cumming, LMSW, who started at The Center in 2001 as a management intern, continued as executive director when Sandi retired.
+Kimberli Cumming, LMSW, who started at The Center in 2001 as a management intern, continued as executive director when Sandi retired in 2005.
 Kim served until December 2013, when the Board chose former program coordinator, Saretha Beeler, LPC, as the third executive director.
-She was followed by Marnie Leavitt, LMSW, in 2016.
+She was followed by Marnie Leavitt, LMSW, in 2014.

 Sharonda Simmons, Board Chair starting 2022